woojung1234/woojung1234.github.io/content/en/authors/admin/_index.md

 #  url: ""

 # Short bio (displayed in user profile at end of posts)
-bio: 전북대 통계학과 3학년, 컴퓨터 공학 복수전공 중.
+bio: I am a third year student in the Department of Statistics and have a double major in computer engineering.

 interests:
-- 웹서비스
+- Web Services
-- 통계학
+- statistics
-- 축구
+- football

 #education:
 #  courses: